-- 1. A Contractor may transfer its rights and obligations under an exploitation contract in whole or in part only with the prior written consent of the [Sponsoring State], and the [Nauru, NORI, TOML, BMJ delete] Council (such consent not to be unreasonably withheld) [Nauru, NORI, TOML, BMJ remove brackets], based on the recommendations of the Commission and with notification to the Sponsoring State Nauru, NORI, TOML, BMJ remove brackets]. - 2.
-The Contractor and transferee shall jointly inform the Secretary-General of any application to transfer the rights and obligations under an exploitation contract.
-The Secretary-General shall transmit that application to the Commission, which shall give its recommendation to the Council. - 3.
-The Commission shall consider and decide whether to recommend to the Counsel Council Nauru replace to consent to the application for consent to transfer within 90 days of the date it receives the application.]
+[A Contractor may transfer its rights and obligations under an exploitation contract in whole or in part only with the prior written consent of the Sponsoring State, such consent not to be unreasonably withheld, and the Council, based on the recommendations of the Commission.]
+[UK]

+2. The Contractor and transferee shall jointly inform the Secretary-General of any application for consent Russia to transfer the rights and obligations under an exploitation Canada - deletel contract.
+The Secretary-General shall transmit that application to the Commission, which shall give its recommendation to the Council.

+3. The Commission shall consider and decide whether to [Costa Rica - delete] recommend to the [Counsel] [Council] [Nauru - replace] to consent to [regarding] [Costa Rica - replace] the application for consent to transfer [within 90 days of the date it receives the application.]
 [Nauru] [within 90 days of the date the Commission receives the relevant application.]
-[NORI, TOML, BMJ - delete] [at its next available meeting, provided that the documentation has been circulated at least 30 Days prior to that meeting [Nauru, NORI, TOML, BMJ - delete].
+[NORI, TOML, BMJ - delete] [at its next available meeting, provided that the documentation has been circulated at least 30 Days prior to that meeting] [Nauru, NORI, TOML, BMJ - delete / Russia - keep].

-- [4.
-Before the Commission can make a recommendation to the Council for approval of a transfer] NORI, TOML, BMJ remove brackets] The Commission shall verify that the transferee: - a.
+[4.
+[Before the Commission can make a recommendation to the Council for approval of a transfer] [NORI, TOML, BMJ - remove brackets] The Commission shall verify that the transferee:

+- a.
 Meets the requirements of a qualified applicant as set out in regulation 5; - b.
 Has submitted a certificate of sponsorship as set out in regulation 6; - c.
 Has submitted a form of application as set out in regulation 7 [if the Secretary-General considers that there is a Material Change to the Plan of Work]; - d.
-Has paid all relevant fees and levies established by the Council, including the administrative fee as set out in appendix II; - d bis Accepts to be bound by the Plan of Work and the Environmental Plans, applicable at the time of transfer; - [d ter Has provided written assurances of the Transferee's holding, subsidiaries, affiliated and ultimate parent companies, agencies and partnerships, as applicable, accepting responsibility as set out in regulation 18bis.]
+Has paid all relevant fees and levies established by the Council, including the administrative fee as set out in appendix II; - d bis Accepts to be bound by the Plan of Work and the Environmental Plans, applicable at the time of transfer;

+[d ter Has provided written assurances of the Transferee's holding, subsidiaries, affiliated and ultimate parent companies, agencies and partnerships, as applicable, accepting responsibility as set out in regulation 18bis.]